alters-mit/clatter/README.md

 **TODO add documentation link**

+**TODO add license link**

 ## Features

 - Unique and powerful audio synthesis capabilities.
-Unlike most physics driven audio generators, Clatter generates audio out of pre-computed data, rather than relying on modifying or mixing pre-existing audio files.
+Unlike most physics driven audio generators, Clatter generates audio out of scientifically accurate, pre-computed data, rather than relying on modifying or mixing pre-existing audio files.
 - Built-in support for Unity.
 - Highly performant.
 Clatter uses efficient memory management and multithreaded processes to generate audio.
 - An intuitive, flexible API.

-## Ways to use Clatter
+## You can use Clatter as:

-1. As a component within [ThreeDWorld (TDW)](https://github.com/threedworld-mit/tdw), a research simulation platform.
+1. A component within [ThreeDWorld (TDW)](https://github.com/threedworld-mit/tdw), a research simulation platform.
 This is the original purpose of Clatter, but it can easily be used outside of TDW. **If you are a TDW user, you only need to read the TDW/Clatter documentation here TODO ADD LINK.**
-2. As a C# library: `Clatter.Core.dll`.
+2. A C# library: `Clatter.Core.dll`.
 The Clatter library can output raw wav data of physics-driven audio sounds or save the data as a .wav file.
-3. As a Unity plugin: `Clatter.Core.dll` plus `Clatter.Unity.dll`.
-The `Clatter.Unity.dll` library includes helpful scripts that automatically listen for collision events and automatically play generated audio.
+3. A Unity plugin: `Clatter.Core.dll` plus `Clatter.Unity.dll`.
+The `Clatter.Unity.dll` library includes helpful scripts that automatically listen for collision events and generate and play audio.
-4. As a command-line executable.
+4. A command-line executable.

 ## Installation